 “As a result of our acquisition of Level 3, our customers, from individual consumers to global enterprises, benefit from our expanded, innovative network solutions and our complementary managed services,” said CenturyLink spokesman Mark Molzen.
 “However, the combination of two large companies also creates redundant positions that must be addressed to remain competitive.
 In addition, as part of our ongoing efforts to deliver high levels of customer service, we are implementing best practices and increasing automation."

 SolarWinds, the IT management software provider, released a pair of updates it says arms IT professionals with the broad system-management capabilities needed to optimize performance in hybrid environments.

-The new version of Storage Resource Monitor (SRM) extends support to solutions from HPE, Dell EMC, INFINIDAT and IBM, while the update to Server & Application Monitor (SAM) provides application-dependency functionality that enables customers to automatically discover network-based relationships, between applications and servers, by correlating communications at the application process level.Here's where to learn more about the functionality.
+The new version of Storage Resource Monitor (SRM) extends support to solutions from HPE, Dell EMC, INFINIDAT and IBM, while the update to Server & Application Monitor (SAM) provides application-dependency functionality that enables customers to automatically discover network-based relationships, between applications and servers, by correlating communications at the application process level.

 In a story published on May 31, Dino DiPalma, Avaya's new president of strategic partners and global accounts, described the philosophy he will bring to his new role.

 "We need to shed the reputation of being a legacy company," DiPalma told us.
 "We and (our) team will work to demonstrate that we are innovative.
 The work we are doing in [contact centers], cloud, mobility, artificial intelligence (AI) (and) UC are first rate.
 The world needs to know.
 We will leverage partners and our go to market team to tell the story."

 CounterTack, the endpoint-security provider, announced the purchase of GoSecure, giving its partners a full cybersecurity arsenal to complete against CrowdStrike, Carbon Black and others.

 GoSecure is a cybersecurity managed detection and response (MDR) provider.
 CounterTack said the acquisition expands its previous partnership with the company to provide a “best-in-class MDR platform-as-a-service” for the company’s domestic and international customers.

 After two years in "beta" mode, HPE officially announced "Complete," a program that delivers integrated HPE and third-party solutions that are preconfigured, integrated, tested and validated.